nggit/tremolo-docs/body.md

 **POST** is one of the request methods that has a body. `POST` is usually used to send forms / upload data.

-Currently Tremolo does not support `multipart/form-data` only supports `application/x-www-form-urlencoded`.
+Tremolo supports `application/x-www-form-urlencoded` and `multipart/form-data`.

-However, Tremolo supports RAW Body and HTTP chunked upload out of the box.
+Tremolo also supports RAW Body and HTTP chunked upload out of the box.

-You can process `multipart/form-data` yourself if necessary.

 ## Form